Hardiness zones

 Sunset 5-24

-Form & Character: Evergreen decurrent pine with rounded, globular habit even when young
+Form & Character: Evergreen, decurrent pine with a rounded, globular habit even when young becoming more wide spreading with age.

-Growth Habit: Very slow when young to moderate with age eventually reaching heights of 40 to 80' with equal spread.
-Heights in Phoenix more towards 40' range.
+Growth Habit: Very slow when young to moderate with age eventually reaching heights of 40 to 60 feet with a somewhat greater spread such as this mature specimen in Toulouse, France.
+Heights in Phoenix more towards 30 feet range.

-Foliage/texture: Needles two per fascicle, 5 to 6" long, juvenile needles small blue and and persistent when tree is young, not present on older trees; fine texture.
+Foliage/texture: Needles two per fascicle, 5 to 6 inches long, juvenile needles small blue and and persistent when tree is young, not present on older, mature trees; fine texture.

-Flowers & fruits: Monoecious (male and female strobili born on same tree), cones are ovoid shaped to 5 1/4".
+Flowers & fruits: Monoecious (male and female strobili born on same tree), cones are ovoid shaped to 5 inches.

 Seasonal color: None